 - Altered mental state (from subtle changes, confusion or complete coma)

-Admission with removal of the infected bone and prolonged intravenous antibiotics (eg for six weeks).
-Antibiotics are usually of the penicillin group, eg high dose IV benzylpenicillin for 3 weeks followed by 3 weeks of oral amoxicillin.
-However, all cases should be discussed with the local microbiologist and antibiotics should be altered once sensitivities are known.
+Admission with removal of the infected bone and prolonged intravenous antibiotics (eg, for six weeks or longer).
+All cases should be discussed with the local microbiologist and antibiotics should be altered once sensitivities are known.

 Percivall Pott (1714-1788) was a London surgeon (St. Bartholomew's Hospital) who also gives his name to Pott's disease of the spine (spinal tuberculosis - scrofula), and to Pott's fracture (fracture dislocation of the ankle).
 He was first to describe an industrially acquired disease: cancer of the scrotum in chimney sweeps.